 Nancy Dube oversees much of Community Child Guidance Clinic's administration functions including human resources, compliance, vendor management, and facilities management.
 Nancy also manages Happy Trails Transportation services, including training, certification, and fleet management.
 Prior to arriving at CCGC in 2016, she served as an administrator for more than 18 years at a residential and community service nonprofit.
 Additionally, she has a background in the insurance industry, working in pension development data processing.
 Nancy studied at the University of Illinois Carbondale and Middlesex Community College, with a primary focus on business administration, human services, and workforce education and development.

-Molly Getchell, BA – Marketing and Development Associate
+Molly Getchell, BA – Marketing and Outreach Coordinator

 Molly Getchell focuses on event planning, fundraising, and publication and graphic design for Community Child Guidance Clinic.
 Molly received her bachelor's degree in Psychology from the University of Connecticut, and joined CCGC in 2010 as a Clinical Services Associate providing direct care to the children in the North Star Intensive Outpatient Program.
 While helping redesign the program’s curriculum and behavioral modification system, Molly also became involved with several events and fundraising activities, and even began working on developing internal and external publications.
 Discovering a passion and an affinity for these fundraising activities, Molly transitioned to her role in 2016, and continues to build relationships and strengthen CCGC’s bond with its community.